MatheMichael/NLP_SEC_Sentiment_Analysis/README.md

 - **Values** are lists of records, each corresponding to a 10-Q filing and containing:
   - Filing date
   - Number of positive and negative sentences
-  - List of cleaned MD&A sentences

-These records form the input for the second part of the project, which computes the **Optimism Index** and links sentiment data to price behavior.
+These records form the input for the second part of the project, which computes the **Optimism Index**, the ratio of postive to negative counts, and links sentiment data to price behavior.

 ---